- Proximal convoluted tubule

 - It secretes ammonia, which functions as a buffer for secreted H+.
 It also secretes creatine, which is used to access the function of the kidney.

-After filtrats leave the PCT it enters the loop of Henle.
+After filtrates leave the PCT, it enters the Loop of Henle.
 This is a u-shaped structure tube and it contains different segments which perform different functions.

 Thin Descending Loop (TDL)